publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch48/m__us_usc_t16_s2805.md

     (e) __Functions if Federal Council terminated__

         If at any time after September 26, 1980, the functions of the Federal Council are by executive action terminated or transferred to an agency other than the Office of Science and Technology Policy, the coordinating group shall carry out its purpose under the direction of the Director.
-In that event, the recommendations of the coordinating group referred to in subsection (b)(6) of this section and the reports required under subsection (c) of this section shall be made to the Director.
+In that event, the recommendations of the coordinating group referred to in subsection (b)(6) and the reports required under subsection (c) shall be made to the Director.

 ([Pub.
 L. 96–362, § 6][/us/pl/96/362/s6], Sept.
 26, 1980, [94 Stat.
 1203][/us/stat/94/1203]; [Pub.
 L. 99–198, title XVII, § 1736][/us/pl/99/198/s1736], Dec.
 23, 1985, [99 Stat.
 1643][/us/stat/99/1643].)